mtwasetku-ui/physioto/src/content/blog/parkinsons-disease-home-physiotherapy.md

 Parkinson's disease affects the whole family, not just the person diagnosed.
 Family members and carers often become central to the management of the condition — supporting daily exercise, providing cues during freezing episodes, assisting with transfers, and monitoring for falls.

 A home physiotherapy visit is an opportunity for family members and carers to learn alongside the person with Parkinson's.
-Michael regularly involves carers in sessions — explaining the rationale for exercises, demonstrating safe handling and cueing techniques, and identifying environmental modifications that make daily care safer and more effective.
+Micheal regularly involves carers in sessions — explaining the rationale for exercises, demonstrating safe handling and cueing techniques, and identifying environmental modifications that make daily care safer and more effective.

 If you care for someone with Parkinson's disease in North Tasmania and are unsure how to support their mobility safely, a home visit is one of the most practical things you can arrange.